0x53A/ractor-wormhole/braindump.md

 * add a more generic ``SerializationAdapter`` option to the derive macro

 * make it possible to publish actors on the **Gateway**, not the connection, so they are immediatly available to all clients

+* get rid of the SocketAddr in gateway

+* two TODOs in derive_tests (and add more test cases)